Deadlines for each of the activities described below appear in the Postgraduate Timetable.

 Additional undergraduate lectures from earlier years may be stipulated by the supervisor(s), or by the Director of Graduate Studies, to augment the student's training and fill in any gaps in their undergraduate knowledge.
 Supervisors must notify the Director of Graduate Studies of any prescribed lectures and, if it is considered appropriate to monitoring the student's progress, they may be examined.

 As part of the PhD training you will develop a whole range of skills, some completely new and some building on your past experience.
 These skills will include both subject, or even project, specific skills as well as generic skills that can be exploited in many situations.
 It is important that these are recognised, both by yourself and future employers, so you will build up a portfolio of evidence over your whole time as a graduate student that contains both a list of the various activites attended and your personal reflection on the skill level attained.
+The Doctoral Skills courses 1, 2 and 3 have been tailored for Physics PG students and are taken in the first, second and third year of a PhD, respectively.
+They form part of the progression criteria to proceed through the PhD.

 You will need to continually update your SkillsForge Portfolio by adding details of all your training activities, to show the time spent and what you got out of them.
 These may include: